gramineproject/contrib/Intel-Confidential-Compute-for-X/workloads/pytorch/base_image_helper/README.md

 Execute the helper script contained in this directory: `./helper.sh`.

-This script clones Gramine's [PyTorch example](https://github.com/gramineproject/examples/blob/master/pytorch/), downloads a pre-trainer model; generates a weak encryption key (that must not be used in production); encrypts an example picture and the model; and builds a Docker image containing PyTorch the encrypted picture.
+This script clones Gramine's [PyTorch example](https://github.com/gramineproject/examples/blob/master/pytorch/);
+downloads a pre-trained model; generates a weak encryption key (that must not be used in production); encrypts an example picture and the model; and builds a Docker image containing PyTorch the encrypted picture.